Teteven

-Teteven (Тетевен, [ˈtɛtɛvɛn]) is a town on the banks of the Vit river, at the foot of Stara Planina mountain in north central Bulgaria.
+Teteven (Тетевен, [ˈtɛtɛvɛn]) is a town on the banks of the Vit, at the foot of the Balkan mountains in north central Bulgaria.
 It is the administrative centre of the Teteven Municipality which is a part of Lovech Province.
-As of December 2010, the town had a population of 10,733 inhabitants.
+As of December 2010, the town had a population of 10,733.

 Geography

 Teteven is located in a mountainous area, in the foothills of the Balkan mountains between the peaks Ostrich, Petrahilya, Cherven, Treskavets and Vezhen.
 The river Vit meanders through the town.
 The altitude of Teteven district varies from 340 to 2100 m, and in the town center it is 415 m.
 The climate is temperate continental with cold winters and cool summers.

-The territory of Teteven is about 697 km², which is 16.86% of the territory of Lovech district.
+The territory of Teteven is about 697 km2, which is 16.86% of the territory of Lovech district.

 History

 The town was first mentioned in a written document in 1421.
 It is thought that the town's name comes from the family of a certain Tetyo (Tetyov rod), who settled in the area and founded the town.
 Older variants of the town's name found in documents are Tetyuven and Tetyuvene.

 A thriving city in the 16th and 17th centuries, Teteven was raided by organised Turkish brigand groups in 1801, burnt down and almost completely destroyed, with only four houses surviving out of a total of 3,000.
 The town later revived and was active in the armed struggle for Bulgarian independence in the 19th century, sheltering a revolutionary committee part of Vasil Levski's organised rebel network.

 Each summer a large chess tournament, one of the biggest events in Bulgaria's chess calendar, is held in Teteven.